Christian Front (United States)

-The Christian Front was an anti-Semitic political association active in the United States from 1938 to 1940, started in response to radio priest Charles Coughlin.
+The Christian Front was a far-right anti-Semitic political association active in the United States from 1938 to 1940, started in response to radio priest Charles Coughlin.
 The Christian Front was mainly based in New York City and many of its members were Irish and German American Catholics.
 Their activities included distributing like-minded publications and participating in rallies.
 After the American government began investigations in the late 1930s, a few members were arrested and prosecuted.
 The trials of these members discredited the entire movement and by the end of 1940, the Christian Front was no longer active.